learn-co-curriculum/instant-datascience/README.md

 * While flipping through each index card, find its designated pile and increase the size by one

 Let's call these steps above **our plan**.
-At the end of this lesson and after completing each step of our above plan, we will have a chart, like the one below, giving us a visualization of the most repitious words in the Beach Boys' song, *Barbara Ann*.
+At the end of this lesson and after completing each step of our above plan, we will have a chart, like the one below, giving us a visualization of the most repetitious words in the Beach Boys' song, *Barbara Ann*.

 ![](https://s3.amazonaws.com/learn-verified/data-science-assets/beach_boys_repitition_chart.png)